networkspore/Netnotes-Linux/README.md

 Charts: The live chart allows for zooming in on the candlestick charts, which are displayed with a linear scale.
 In order crop the chart to focus in on the areas which you want to view more closely, you may use the cropping bar tool on the left hand side.
 Simply click the bar tool then click and drag the top end of the bar to the top of the chart which you wish to see, and then click and drag the bottom of the bar to the lowest data which you would like to see.
 You may then click the green button at the top of the bar, or the red button to reset the crop to normal.

-Installation Instructions
-===

-See https://github.com/networkspore/Netnotes/releases for the Windows release

-Download the linux jar release at: https://github.com/networkspore/Netnotes-Linux/releases